pickr02/cumbria-moths/core/docs/docs-add-edit-config.md

 ![GitHub add button](./images/add-button.png)

 When you click that button, you will see two options: *Create a new file* and *Upload files*.
 Click on *Upload files*.
-An upload page appears where you can either drag your new file to or, by clicking on the *Choose your files* link, select your file with the file system select dialog.
+An upload page appears where you can either drag your new file to or, by clicking on the *Choose your files* link, select your file with the file-select dialog.

 Your file won't actually be added to the repo until you hit the 'Commit changes' button.
 If you have not used a versioning repository tool like GitHub before, then this step will be unfamiliar to you.
 It's what allows GitHub to track changes to files and, if necessary, revert changes at a later date.